Wing & Weft Gloves: Keeping Craft Alive in the Garment District

-Around 1973, Lacrasia Duchein and Jay Ruckel gained the business under William's guidance, learning his craft and ensuring its continuation.
-In the 80s, Lacrasia Gloves wanted to add leather glove designs and connected with the last glove maker in Manhattan, Louis Gelfand, who was near retirement.
+Our story began with Glamour Gloves, founded by William LeBouvier, in the 1940s.
+Around 1973, Lacrasia Duchein and Jay Ruckel took over the business under William's guidance learning his craft and keeping traditional techniques alive.
+In the 80s, Lacrasia Gloves connected with the last glove maker in Manhattan, Louis Gelfand, to include varieties of leatherwork.

-Louis Gelfand drove Lacrasia to Gloversville, NY, and introduced her to Joseph Perrella, a master glove maker who became their mentor, passing on the intricate art of leather glove making.
-With the knowledge and inherited tools from Perrella Gloves, Lacrasia Gloves brought their expertise to the heart of New York City.
+Louis Gelfand introduced Lacrasia to Joseph Perrella, a master glove maker who became their mentor, demonstrating an intricate art of leather glove making.
+Using this knowledge and inherited tools from Perrella, Lacrasia Gloves brought their expertise to the heart of New York City.

-Katie Sue's path to glove-making was an unexpected one.
-Initially a theater enthusiast, she refused to learn to sew.
-It wasn't until college that she discovered her passion for costume design and sewing, eventually earning a Master's degree in the field.
+Katie Sue was initially a theater enthusiast!
+Naturally comfortable on stage and romanced by the magic of live theatre, it wasn't until college that she discovered her passion for costume design and sewing, eventually earning a Master's degree in the field.

-Drawn to the allure of New York City, Katie Sue embarked on a journey to work "on or around" Broadway.
-Her career spanned over 15 years, constructing costumes for stage and screen while managing all aspects of the business.
+Drawn to the sparkle and excitement of New York City, Katie Sue was inspired to work "on or around" Broadway.
+Her career as a costume technician and costume shop manager spanned over 15 years, constructing costumes for stage and screen.

 Experience the craftsmanship of Wing & Weft Gloves today.

-Wing & Weft Gloves' mission is to preserve and nurture craftsmanship in New York City; no other glove factory has been able to keep up with that goal more than ours.
-With an impeccable 50-year history of contributing gloves to the Theatre, Film, and Fashion communities, we at Wing & Weft understand the importance of keeping this tradition alive for future generations.
+Wing & Weft Gloves' mission is to preserve and nurture craftsmanship in New York City.
+With a singular 50+-year history of contributing gloves to the Theatre, Film, and Fashion communities, we understand the importance of keeping these custom traditions alive for future generations.

 THE THRIVING GARMENT DISTRICT